vincefra/frontend-backend-db-springboot/README.md

 The data used for the visualisation can be found in the company Dropbox folder `/FindOut- Projekt/FindOut/Infographics/Data` and is named `data.xlsx`.

 The Excel file contains three sheets.
+They can be edited and will be automatically updated in the visualization.

 #### Projects